news.library.ualberta.ca

 by Elisabet Ingibergsson June 1, 2023

 Over the past few years, we have written blog posts that shine a spotlight on the resources, books and music found in our collections that recognize and celebrate the rich history, heritage, resilience and diversity of First Nations, Inuit and Métis.
-These are a few of the topics we have explored: This year, we are taking a look at comedy and Indigenous humour.
-Linked to years of trauma through colonisation, Indigenous people…
+This year, we are taking a look at comedy and Indigenous humour.
+Linked to years of trauma through colonisation, Indigenous people have used humour for survival.
+The expression “laughter as medicine”…

 • Browsing our Collections – Asian Canadian Authors (part 2)